coolinmc6/scotch-intro/README.md

   - a good exercise would be to convert all of these 'old-fashioned' components into ES6 classes
   - a good source on this discussion [here](http://stackoverflow.com/questions/30668326/what-is-the-difference-between-using-constructor-vs-getinitialstate-in-react-r).
 - The getInitialState() is a method that returns an object with two keys: 'initialItems' and 'items'.
-Each of this is an array. 'initialItems' contains a list of items (strings) while 'items' is a blank array.
+Each of these is an array. 'initialItems' contains a list of items (strings) while 'items' is a blank array.
 - Defining the function, I believe, is NOT enough to set the initial state.
 So...right below it is componentWillMount(), a function that sets the 'items' key of state to what is in the